KryptoKnight/MorninTranslationBundle/Resources/doc/index.md

 This command will import all application and bundles translations files according to the `managed_locales` defined in configuration (it will also load tanslations from SF conponents).

 Command arguments:
-* `bundleName`: only import translations for the given bundle name.
+* `bundle`: Import translations for this specific bundle.

 Command options:
 * `--cache-clear` (or `-c`): remove translations cache files (it won't clear all cache files but just files from `app/cache/[env]/translations/`).